 - Promotes deeper and more restful sleep

 - Decreases stress hormone levels in your body

 It may sound too good to be true, but current research explains how magnolia bark gets the job done.
 Magnolia bark is an antioxidant which means it helps reduce inflammation and oxidative stress.
 It is also a GABA booster.
 Remember that GABA is a neurotransmitter known for creating a calming effect.
 When magnolia bark boosts GABA activity, anxiety is reduced, which helps promote better sleep at night.

-If you’re ready for a literal chill pill, try Dr. Seeds’ Chill Pill.
+If you’re ready for a literal chill pill, try Dr. Seeds’ Chill Pill (their main ingredient is derived from Magnolia Bark).
 A one-month supply costs $69.95, but one capsule starts to chill you out in under 20 minutes.